burning489/tmd/README.md

 1. If i start upward search from assumed index-0 saddle, random orthogonal initial guess v will just do.
 But if i want to seach upward/downward from index-k saddle, downward search needs the computed k eigenvectors, while upward one needs to compute more eigenvectors orthogonal to the known k eigenvectors, i.e. construct a index m(m>k) unstable subspace v_m of x with negative eigenvalues, then mgs w.r.t. v_k.
 In all, i must know the correct index of the starting saddle to do the right perturbation.

 2. might need to check the influence of the dimer length
+  update: 1e-6 will just do

 3. descent or ascent along v might not be a good standard, now i plot surface along any two basis from v, energy along v1 and v2 seems flat but other v seem a basin
+  update: now i use plots for each v and it works

+4. current LOBPCG actually does not differ from LOBSD much because previous and current approximation of eigenvectors might be linear dependent, need to check the original LOBPCG for a more stable version if i really want the conjugacy

+5. now i have checked power and rayleigh on allzero and single circle, it turns out that allzero is actually a index-0 saddle and single circle might be a degenerated index-0 saddle
 ## TODO

 - [x] test on elastic